Car loan modification: How it works

 - If you’re struggling to make car payments, you can talk to your lender about a car loan modification plan that could reduce payments, lower interest rates or shift your payment deadlines around.

 Are you experiencing financial hardship and struggling to afford your car payments?
-If your lender offers modifications on car loans, you may be able to get some much-needed relief.
+If your lender offers modifications on car loans, you may be able to get some relief.
 Auto loan modification involves adjusting your monthly payment amount, due date or sometimes your interest rate.
 When you are behind on payments, these options can help you avoid damaging your credit score or losing your car.

-What car loan modification is
+What is car loan modification?

 You can also learn other tips on preventing repossession in our guide.